 For people of faith, responsible lending is a moral concern.
 Religious texts warn against usury – the practice of charging excessive or unjust interest – particularly if paying that interest would deprive a person of basic necessities, livelihood or home.
 Faith leaders are often on the front lines in the fight against abusive lending, working with families who are grappling with foreclosure and debt and calling for economic empowerment through responsible banking.

+- 400% Interest Is Too Much?
 Download a congregational discussion guide on Modern Day Usury: the Payday Debt Trap.

-- Southern Baptists’ Ethics and Religious Liberty Commission publishes a new issue brief outlining why Christians should be involved in payday reform.
+- Southern Baptists’ Ethics and Religious Liberty Commission publishes a issue brief outlining why Christians should be involved in payday reform.

 - Dr. Barrett Duke of the Ethics and Religious Liberty Commission of the Southern Baptist Convention wrote his March 2013 commentary on the payday lending debt trap.